Q: Do you believe in Jesus?

 Yes!
 We teach that the Bible is the inspired word of God and the heart of the Holy Tradition of the Church (II Thessalonians 2:15).
 In fact, it was through and in the Church that we receive the Bible of today.

 Yes!
 Anglicans regard the two Gospel Sacraments of Baptism and Holy Communion as being 'generally necessary to salvation'.
-Five other sacramental rites, in their Biblical sense, are also termed sacraments including: Confirmation, Penance, Holy Matrimony (Marriage), Holy Orders, and Unction.
+Five other sacramental rites, in their Biblical sense, are also termed sacraments including: Confirmation, Penance, Holy Matrimony, Holy Orders, and Holy Unction (in.

 The Anglican Church in America (ACA) is a branch of the One, Holy, Catholic and Apostolic Church instituted by Jesus Christ.
 The word 'Anglican' refers to our spiritual heritage and roots in the Church of England.